But that's not what he finds when he looks outside.

 We went into the kitchen.
 The refrigerator was full of food.

 “Let’s get some boxes and take the things that are still good.
-Anything that’s starting to spoil, we’ll put in the green can,” I said.
+Anything that’s starting to spoil, we’ll put in the green trash can,” I said.

-“Monday’s trash pickup day,” he told me.
+“Tomorrow’s trash pickup day,” he told me.
 “I’ll move the cans out front.”

-We brought several boxes in from the garage, and Adam taped the bottoms, so the tops remained open.
+We brought several boxes in from the garage, and Adam taped the bottoms, leaving the tops open.
 We packed the food from the refrigerator.
 There was some wilted lettuce, a tomato that was spoiling, and some leftovers.
 I found a paper grocery bag and put those items in it.
 Adam took the bag outside and dropped it in the green can; then, he moved the three trash cans to the curb.
 The rest of the food was okay, even the plastic half-gallon container of milk.
 There was a pint container of vanilla ice cream in the freezer along with a stack of those one-person frozen meals.

 “Adam, how about you make a list of the things we’re taking from here.
 That way, if there’s anyone who claims we took things that we shouldn’t have, we’ll have a detailed record of what we took.”